hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And dread eleven, lest they in vain should knock;
 >
-> Apply for hat or shoes, they're often shock'd,
+> Apply for hat or shoes, they're often shocked,
 >
-> To hear of "servants out, and closet lock'd";
+> To hear of "servants out, and closet locked";
 >
 > And if they should the consequence explain,
 >
-> Professor swears and trys some keys in vain,
+> Professor swears and tries some keys in vain,
 >
 > And nods condolence, whilst he counts the gain.
 >